-Though there is no cure for CHD, treatment can be used to minimise the risk of more severe symptoms like heart attacks, and to alleviate the more minor but uncomfortable symptoms.
+Though there is no cure for CHD, medical treatment can minimise the risk of more severe symptoms like heart attacks.
+Treatment can also relieve the pain or discomfort of minor symptoms.

-The simplest forms are simple lifestyle changes like increasing physical activity, giving up smoking and eating more healthily.
+The easiest way to alleviate CHD symptoms is to make simple lifestyle changes like increasing physical activity, giving up smoking and eating more healthily.

-If you have coronary heart disease then you qualify for VAT Exemption when you order a personal alarm system from Lifeline24.
-HMRC state that a product which has been “designed or adapted for a disability” qualifies for VAT exemption.
+If you have been diagnosed with coronary heart disease, you will be eligible for VAT exemption on your personal alarm system from Lifeline24.
+HMRC states that a product which has been “designed or adapted for a disability” qualifies for VAT exemption.

 For a person to qualify they must meet certain criteria set by HMRC.
 These criteria state that the customer must have a long-term illness, a terminal illness or a disability in order to qualify.